 How long does it take to receive the birth certificate?

 You will receive a complimentary copy of your baby's birth certificate from the Louisiana Vital Records Office.
 It can take from three to six months to receive this copy.

 What do I do if there is a problem with the birth certificate?

 If you need to make a correction on the birth certificate (i.e. incorrect date or time of birth, misspelled name, etc.), contact the hospital where your baby was born.
 Depending on the circumstances, the hospital may be able to issue a correction letter which you can submit to Vital Records to correct the birth certificate.

 As a patient and healthcare consumer, you may have seen your chart at your doctor's office.
 In fact, you may have records at several doctors' offices.
 If you've ever been hospitalized, visited the emergency room or had surgery performed, you will have hospital records as well.
 Again, it is possible that you have records in more than one hospital.
-To keep track of all this information, it is a good idea to keep your own records in a personal health record or PHR.
+To keep track of all this information, it is a good idea to keep your own records in a personal health record.
 A personal health record is information about your health compiled and maintained by you.
 Individuals who are managing chronic disease conditions, such as diabetes, kidney disease or heart disease are strongly encouraged to create and maintain a personal health record.

 What kind of information would you put in a personal health record?
 You could start with the following:

 The American Health Information Management Association(AHIMA), a professional organization dedicated to the effective management of health information, recommends several formats for keeping your personal health record:

 Switch to Ochsner Pharmacy and Wellness with ease.
 Please give our team a call at 985-240-4610 to transfer your prescriptions.